stefanwalther/awesome-qap/README.md

 ## Engine API

-Awesome examples how to use the Qlik Engine API:

 - [On demand app generation](https://github.com/websy85/on-demand-app-gen) - A simple On-demand app generation extension for Qlik Sense.
 - [qsoocks](https://github.com/mindspank/qsocks) - A lightweight promise wrapper around the Qlik Sense Engine API.
 - [Engine API Explorer](http://qliksite.io/qlik-sense/introducing-engine-api-explorer/) - Introduction to the Engine API Explorer (a part of Dev Hub).